ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Do not provide a GitHub token, and check to see whether the GitHub token was provided in the `github_token` parameter while creating a workspace by using the public repo.
 {: tsResolve}

-## IBM Cloud Schematics unable to create a workspace
+## Why is IBM Cloud Schematics not able to create a workspace?
 {: #troubleshoot-topic-3}
 {: troubleshoot}
 {: support}